 Spin everything around a little bit, but don’t shake it up too much or it may bubble up way too much.
 Now your urine removing formula is ready to go!

-Spray it all over your mattress and get it nice and saturated, especially on the nice yellow pee stains.
+Spray (or pour) urine remover solution onto your mattress, getting it nice and saturated, especially on yellow pee stains.

-To get rid of the gritty baking soda residue on top of the mattress, wait an hour or so, or until the mattress is dry, and then vacuum the mattress with a high-quality vacuum (I love my Kirby vacuum for cleaning mattresses – I use it as part of my regular mattress care).
+Once completely dry, and to get rid of the gritty baking soda residue on top of the mattress, and then vacuum the mattress with a high-quality vacuum (I love my Kirby vacuum for cleaning mattresses – I use it as part of my regular mattress care).

 The Mattress After Removing the Stains: